gogovan/mobile-code-challenge/README.md

 It should not take you more than 8 hours.

-Summit your work via emailing us to [our code test email](mailto:code.test.engineering@gogo.tech)

-Please summit you work with both of you executable and source code.
+Summit your work via emailing us to [our code test email](mailto:code.test.engineering@gogo.tech).
+In your email, you must included both of the executable and source code of your work.

 We will discuss the work based on:
 1. UI Design implementation.
 2. System Design.
 3. Testing and validation.

-Happy Developing!
+Happy Developing! 💪🏾🤩

 ## Bonus